ajosephau/react-apollo-spacex/README.md

 ## The idea behind the example

-This example demonstrates how you can use [Create React App](https://github.com/facebookincubator/create-react-app).
+This example is based on the [Create React App](https://github.com/facebookincubator/create-react-app).

 Based on [the example](https://github.com/mui-org/material-ui).